lybird300/lybird300.github.io/_posts/2016-03-25-run-app-on-linux.md

 <pre><code>module load python</code></pre>
 At this point you can upgrade or install a package named PACKAGE with the following command (it's the same whether installing or upgrading):
 <pre><code>conda install PACKAGE</code></pre>
 The commands "conda list" and "conda show" will list installed and available packages, respectively.
-If the package is not available from conda, you can install it into your environment using pip:
+If the package is not available from conda, you can install it into your environment using pip (<b>must include "--user", as it is literally</b>):
 <pre><code>pip install --user PACKAGE</code></pre>
+If it tells you that you should upgrade pip, also include "--user" as below
+<pre><code>pip install --user --upgrade pip</code></pre>
 Once I wanted to install from a local package (assume it's in the current directory as a compressed file snap.tar.gz), I had to do so by putting it in $HOME/.local/lib.
 Below is the command I used
 <pre><code>pip install --user --install-option="--install-scripts=/usr/local/bin" ./snap.tar.gz</code></pre>
 And to make it work (i.e., allow python to find this package), I added the following line to the ".bash_profile" file in my home directory